Boskovice

 Boskovice ([ˈboskovɪtsɛ]; Boskowitz) is a town in Blansko District in the South Moravian Region of the Czech Republic.
-It has about 12,000 inhabitants.
-The area of the historic town centre, Jewish quarter, château complex and castle ruin is well preserved and is protected by law as an urban monument zone.
+It has about 13,000 inhabitants.
+The area of the historic town centre, Jewish quarter, château complex and castle ruin is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Bačov, Hrádkov, Mladkov and Vratíkov are administrative parts of Boskovice.
+Boskovice consists of five municipal parts (in brackets population according to the 2021 census):